 Tennessee Education Lottery Scholarship

-- Five years have passed since you initially enrolled at any postsecondary institution
+- Five years have passed since the student initially enrolled at any postsecondary institution

 Maximum Eligibility